-Many patients are totally unaware of how the insurance mechanism works, as it comes with many cost-sharing options They may not even know the difference between premium, copay, deductible, coinsurance and out-of-the-pocket maximum –all of which work together to provide health coverage.
+Many patients are totally unaware of how the insurance mechanism works, as it comes with many cost-sharing options They may not even know the difference between premium, copay, deductible, coinsurance, and out-of-the-pocket maximum –all of which work together to provide health coverage.

 Patients are confused over why their plans come with higher co-insurance, despite opting for a low-cost premium plan.
-Having negotiated lower payment rates, they feel cheated when availing an out-of-network service takes up their bill.
+Having negotiated lower payment rates, they feel cheated when availing of an out-of-network service takes up their bill.
 They are puzzled that they are denied coverage, little realizing that they may not have met the deductibles.

-In this backdrop, it is imperative to verify insurance eligibility most diligently and also make the verification process more effective.
+Against this backdrop, it is imperative to verify insurance eligibility most diligently and also make the verification process more effective.

 Why is Insurance Eligibility Verification Important?

 - 1 Why is Insurance Eligibility Verification Important?

 - 2 Current Challenges of Insurance Eligibility Verification